scientific-python/cookie/docs/pages/guides/style.md

 ## PyGrep hooks

-This is a repository with a
+{% include rr.html id="PC170" %} This is a repository with a
 [collection of pre-commit extra hooks](https://github.com/pre-commit/pygrep-hooks) that protect against some common, easy to detect, mistakes.
 You can pick and choose the hooks you want from the repo; here are some common ones: